Graph Anomaly Detection in Time Series: A Survey: Categorization of G-TSAD Methods

+First, in AE-based methods, the reconstruction loss is the core mechanism.
+The model is trained to minimize the difference between the input data and its reconstruction using an encoder-decoder architecture.
+The goal is for the model to accurately reconstruct the normal samples, resulting in a low reconstruction error for normal data.
+In the test phase, anomalies are detected based on the reconstruction error.

-The second category is GAN-based methods, shown in Figure \ref{subfig:gan}, consisting of a generator and a discriminator.
+Second, GAN-based methods operate with a more complex mechanism, consisting of a generator and a discriminator.
 The generator inputs both noises and real samples to reduce the randomness issue.
-It tries to generate fake samples that are as realistic as the real samples, so the generator loss is the reconstruction loss to minimize the difference between the fake samples and the real samples.
-On the other hand, the discriminator tries to correctly classify the real samples as real and the generated samples as fake.
-So the discriminator loss is based on the difference between the discriminator's output for the real and fake samples.
-The generator and discriminator are updated alternately to minimize their respective loss functions during the training.
-After adversarial training, the losses of both the generator and the discriminator are used as an indicator for anomaly scores.
+It aims to generate fake samples that are as realistic as the real samples, so the generator loss is the reconstruction loss to minimize the difference between the fake and real samples.
+Meanwhile, the discriminator uses the cross-entropy loss to classify the real samples as real and the generated samples as fake.
+The generator and discriminator losses together provide a richer training loss, distinguishing them from pure reconstruction-based AE methods.
+In the test phase, the losses of both components can be used as an indicator for anomaly scores.

-The third category, predictive-based methods, \b{is depicted in Figure \ref{subfig:predictive}.
-Unlike the other categories that only consider the current and past data for loss calculation in the training phase, the predictive methods aim to maximize the network's predictive ability, where prediction is made based on the current and past input data.} \b{In the testing phase, the prediction error is used to detect an anomaly.}
+Third, unlike the other categories that only consider the current and past data for loss calculation during training, predictive-based methods aim to forecast future values based on historical data.
+The loss function is the prediction error, which measures the difference between the predicted and actual future values.
+While this prediction error can be commonly viewed as a form of reconstruction error — since the model aims to reconstruct the next time steps based on past data — the focus of predictive methods is on forecasting future values rather than reconstructing the given input data.
+Note that predictive-based methods, though capable of incorporating AE, GAN, or self-supervised approaches, are focused on forecasting future values rather than reconstructing input data.
+A sample is flagged as anomalous if the model fails to accurately predict the desired future values.